98 Heat Death

 Everyday Example: Entropy Change of Melting

 If you place ice in a warm room and leave it alone, it will melt.
-The ice would be a because it will happen all on it’s own, so we should find that melting increases the total entropy (ΔS > 0).
+The ice melting would be a spontaneous process because it will happen all on it’s own, so we should find that melting increases the total entropy (ΔS > 0).
 Let’s check that out.
 We’ll keep it simple and calculate change in entropy of one kilogram of ice, which melts at 0 °C, or 273 K.

 \begin{equation*} \Delta S_{ice} = Q/T = \frac{mL_f}{T} = \frac{(1\,\bold{kg})(334,000\,\bold{J/kg})}{273 \,\bold{K}} = 1223\, \bold{J/K} \end{equation*}

-Next we calculate the change in for the room.
-The same that went into melting the ice came out of the room, so the Q for the room is the same as for the ice, only negative.
+Next we calculate the change in entropy for the room.
+The same heat that went into melting the ice came out of the room, so the Q for the room is the same as for the ice, only negative.
 Let’s pick a typical room temperature of 20 °C for our example, which is 293 K:

 \begin{equation*} \Delta S_{room} = Q/T = \frac{-mL_f}{T} = \frac{-(1\,\bold{kg})(334,000\,\bold{J/kg})}{293 \,\bold{K}} = -1140\, \bold{J/K} \end{equation*}